j0sh21/DoxBox/docs/en/app.md

 app_state.state = "1"  # This will emit the stateChanged signal and invoke on_state_changed
 ```

-### Considerations

-The AppState class is designed to be integrated into a Qt-based application.
-Ensure that the Qt event loop is running to enable signal-slot communication.
-The class currently manages a simple string-based state.
 # VendingMachineDisplay Class Documentation

 ## Overview